DanielSmith/alap/docs/core-concepts/expressions.md

 ## Beyond selection

-Expressions can also include [protocol filters](protocols.md) for dimensional queries (time, location, price) and [refiners](refiners.md) for shaping results (sort, limit, shuffle).
+Expressions can also include [protocol filters](protocols.md) for dimensional queries (time, location, live data sources) and [refiners](refiners.md) for shaping results (sort, limit, shuffle).
 Together, the three phases — selection, gathering, and refining — give you full control over what appears and in what order.

 ## Next steps